-People who’ve had surgery, are obese, or who abuse sedatives (sleeping pills) or opioid painkillers are also at risk of respiratory acidosis.
+If you’ve had surgery, are obese, or misuse sedatives (sleeping pills) or opioid pain medications you’re also at risk for respiratory acidosis.

-In some slight cases the kidneys are able to remove the extra blood acids through urination.
+In some slight cases, your kidneys are able to remove the extra blood acids through urination.
 You may need extra oxygen and medications such as bronchodilators and steroids to help the lungs work better.

-In serious cases, intubation and mechanical ventilation helps people with respiratory acidosis breathe and raises blood pH back to normal.
+In serious cases, intubation and mechanical ventilation helps you with respiratory acidosis breathe.
+It also raises your blood pH back to normal.

-A blood pH level that isn’t normal may be a sign of a slight imbalance or a health condition.
+A blood pH level that isn’t normal may be a sign you have slight imbalance or a health condition.
 In most cases, your blood pH will balance out once the cause goes away or is treated.

 You may need several tests to help your doctor find the best treatment for you.
 These include:

 - blood tests (blood gas, glucose, creatinine blood tests)

 - urine tests